Paropsis charybdis

 Paropsis charybdis, commonly known as the Eucalyptus tortoise beetle, is a species of leaf beetle belonging to the genus Paropsis.
 It is considered a pest of some species of Eucalyptus.

 Description

 Paropsis charybdis is identified by its pale creamy-white elytra upon which are three broad transverse areas of darker colouration.
 The under surface is yellow-brown.

 Distribution

 Paropsis charybdis is native to Australia, but has spread to nearby New Zealand.

 Behaviour and ecology

 Parasites

 The parasitoid wasps Ennogera nassaui and Eadya paropsidis have been used as a biological control agent for P. charybdis.

 Relationship to humans

 As pests

-Paropsis charybdis is the most serious defoliater of eucalyptus in New Zealand and is particularly associated with the subgenus Symphyomyrtus.
+Paropsis charybdis is the most serious defoliator of eucalyptus in New Zealand and is particularly associated with the subgenus Symphyomyrtus.
 The most severely attacked species include: E. globulus, E. viminalis, E. johnstonii, E. smithii, E. grandis, E. deanei, E. guilfoylei, E. macarthurii, E. longifolia, and E. quadrangulata.